Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • shredded carrots, apples or sweetpotatoes

-For a more paleo version of these muffins, you can use almond flour – Try these Zucchini Almond Hour Muffins.
+For a more paleo version of these muffins, you can use almond flour – Try these Zucchini Almond Flour Muffins.

 More Kid Friendly Muffin Recipes